 Refer to your professional body website for details of training events and courses available.
 Later in your career you can also work towards management qualifications such as becoming a chartered manager.

 Many graduates enter the design engineering professions via a structured graduate training programme.
 This will provide experience working in a range of areas that will support working towards becoming fully chartered.
-There is no fixed career path for design engineers, and the time it takes to work towards chartership is down to the individual.
+There's no fixed career path for design engineers, and the time it takes to work towards chartership is down to the individual.

 During your undergraduate degree (or other training), you may have already chosen a specialist area of engineering in which you would like your career to develop.
 Undertaking further qualifications and CPD in specialist areas can help improve job prospects.